Welcome to Gifted & Talented (G&T) Admissions!

-Gifted & Talented (G&T) programs are one way that the NYC Department of Education supports the needs of exceptional students.
-G&T programs aim to deliver accelerated, rigorous, and specialized instruction aligned to Common Core Learning Standards (CCLS).
-Students entering kindergarten through third grade are eligible to participate in G&T admissions.
-Children must pass an assessment to be eligible to apply to G&T programs.
+Gifted & Talented (G&T) programs are one way that New York City supports the educational needs of exceptional students.
+Students entering kindergarten through third grade can participate in G&T Admissions by taking the G&T Test.

 Find your zoned elementary school and other schools in your district or borough.